Toy Battery Safety

 During the holidays, your children will get toys that blink, light up, sing and shine.
 However, the batteries powering those fun toys can be extremely dangerous to them.
-In honor of Safe Toys and Gifts Month opens in new window, Batteries Plus would like to encourage parents to take measures to keep button cell batteries out of their reach.
+Batteries Plus would like to encourage parents to take measures to keep button cell batteries out of their reach.

 These miniature power sources contain chemicals that strongly react to make electricity.
 If swallowed, they can cause choking, burns, abdominal pain and bleeding.
 Take the following precautions to prevent serious injury: